 a.Imported cement (including those subject to monitoring inspection and those subject to follow-up

-batch-by-batch examination after having failed monitoring inspection): Upon receipt of the samples,
+batch examination after having failed monitoring inspection): Upon receipt of the samples, the

-the Inspection Authority will mix them and divide into three portions: one being subject to testing of
+Inspection Authority will mix them and divide them into three portions: one being subject to testing

-chemical composition and content of additives (for slag, only the quantity of sulfur in sulfide in the
+of chemical composition and content of additives (for slag, only the quantity of sulfur in sulfide in

-original cement sample to be tested) by the Inspection Authority; another being subject to physical
+the original cement sample is tested) by the Inspection Authority; another being subject to physical

 characteristics testing by specialised cement laboratory of the BSMI (Taichung or Hualian